 Harvard/Mass General Postdoctoral Fellowship in Cancer Molecular Genetics and Therapeutics

 The position provides a rich intellectual environment with full integration into the large research communities of the Mass General and Harvard.
 Prior fellows have gone on to faculty positions at prestigious institutions including Harvard Medical School.
 The candidate must have recently received a Ph.D. degree in the biological sciences, and be highly motivated and well versed in basic molecular biology and biochemical techniques.
-Previous publication in the English-language literature is essential.
+First-author publication in the English-language literature is essential.
 Please see: ellisenlab.com for more information.